PATELALISH/nasa-apod-project/myNotes.md

 - api is giving new <mark>picture</mark> of universe, <mark>name</mark> of the picture or the object, <mark>description</mark> of the picture, <mark>date</mark> of the day.
 This is the only information I need, there is other information api is givinig.
 - Probably have to use <mark>hdurl</mark> for the picture that is gonna fetched from api.(need to look into this)
 - api key place - response = apod_object_parser.get_data(<your_api_key>)
 - Api key has to go into .env file.
-Added .env file into gitignore
+Added .env file into gitignore done

 fonts